 Providing Vision Screening and Free Eyeglasses in Elementary Schools in the United States

 More than 20 percent of all school-age children in the United States have vision problems.
-Low-income and minority children are even more likely to have unmet vision care needs.
+Low-income students and students of color are even more likely to have unmet vision care needs.
 Researchers evaluated the impact on educational outcomes of providing enhanced vision services to low-income elementary school children.
 Providing vision screening and free eyeglasses significantly increased achievement in two of the three districts studied, while screening without the provision of free eyeglasses had no effect.

-A substantial percentage of school-age children in the United States, particularly low-income and minority children, have unmet vision care needs, which may impair learning.
+A substantial percentage of school-age children in the United States, particularly low-income children and children of color, have unmet vision care needs, which may impair learning.
 Although common refractive errors can be corrected at relatively low cost with eyeglasses, affected children may not know that vision problems exist, may have inadequate access to vision follow-up services and eyeglasses, or may refuse to wear eyeglasses due to social stigma.
-Vision interventions have the potential to be a very cost-effective way to improve outcomes, especially for some of the most disadvantaged students.
+Vision interventions have the potential to be a very cost-effective way to improve outcomes, especially for students facing the greatest barriers to learning.
 In a previous study in China, the provision of free eyeglasses to 4th-6th grade students with vision problems led to a significant increase in average test scores.
 However, there is little evidence on the effectiveness of programs in the United States designed to treat unaddressed vision problems and what impact these programs may have in improving academic outcomes.

 Context of the evaluation